Skip to content

 Default: v1

-It is used to specify a version of a message to isolate messages of different versions of the service.
-It is often used in A/B testing or multi-service version scenarios.
-Following are application scenarios that needs versioning:
+Used to specify a version for a message to isolate messages of different versions across services.
+This is useful for A/B testing or multi-service version scenarios.
+The following are application scenarios that require versioning:

-Due to the rapid iteration of services, the data structure of the message is not fixed during each service integration process.
-Sometimes we add or modify certain data structures to accommodate the newly introduced requirements.
-If you have a brand new system, there's no problem, but if your system is already deployed to a production environment and serves customers, this will cause new features to be incompatible with the old data structure when they go online, and then these changes can cause serious problems.
-To work around this issue, you can only clean up message queues and persistent messages before starting the application, which is obviously not acceptable for production environments.
+Due to rapid iteration of business logic, the message data structure may change during service integration.
+Sometimes we add or modify data structures to accommodate new requirements.
+If you have a brand new system, this is not a problem.
+However, if your system is already deployed to production and serving customers, new features can become incompatible with old data structures when released online, which can cause serious issues.
+To work around this problem, you would need to clear all message queues and persistent messages before restarting the application, which is obviously unacceptable for production environments.

-Sometimes, the server's server needs to provide multiple sets of interfaces to support different versions of the app.
-Data structures of the same interface and server interaction of these different versions of the app may be different, so usually server does not provide the same routing addresses to adapt to different versions of App calls.
+Sometimes, the server needs to provide multiple sets of interfaces to support different versions of the client application.
+The data structures for the same interface interactions between different app versions and the server may differ, so the server typically provides different routing addresses to accommodate different client versions.

-If you want multiple different instance services to use the same database, in versions prior to 2.4, we could isolate database tables for different instances by specifying different table names.
-After version 2.4 this can be achived through CAP configuration, by configuring different table name prefixes.
+If you want multiple service instances to share the same database, you can isolate database tables for different instances by specifying different table names.
+This can be achieved through CAP configuration by setting different table name prefixes.

-Check out the blog to learn more about the Versioning feature: https://www.cnblogs.com/savorboard/p/cap-2-4.html
+Check out the blog to learn more about the Version feature: https://www.cnblogs.com/savorboard/p/cap-2-4.html

 FailedRetryInterval